turingbirds/undervoltage_lockout/README.rst

 Component selection
 -------------------

 All transistors except the power MOSFET are generic low-voltage low-current, e.g. BC337/BC327 or BC848/BC858.
+If higher input voltages are required, select maximum collector-emitter voltage to match.

 Select zener diode D1 for low leakage and sharp inflection near the breakdown voltage.